ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 ## Access to Specialized Features

-Since applications will often need to control fine-grained details of transport protocols in order to optimize their behavior and ensure compatibility with remote peers, a Transport Services system also needs to allow more specialized protocol features to be used.
-The interface for these specialized options should be treated differently from the common options in order to ensure flexibility.
+Since applications will often need to control fine-grained details of transport protocols to optimize their behavior and ensure compatibility with remote peers, a Transport Services system also needs to allow more specialized protocol features to be used.
+The interface for these specialized options should be treated differently from the common options to ensure flexibility.

 A specialized feature may be required by an application only when using a specific protocol, and not when using others.
 For example, if an application is using UDP, it may require control over the checksum or fragmentation behavior for UDP; if it used a protocol to frame its content over a byte stream like TCP, it would not need these options.
 In such cases, the API should expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol may be used if there are equivalent options.